Hiles History, Family Crest & Coats of Arms

-Where did the English Hiles family come from?
-What is the English Hiles family crest and coat of arms?
-When did the Hiles family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Hiles family history?The ancestors of the name Hiles date back to the Anglo-Saxon tribes of Britain.
+The ancestors of the name Hiles date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Hiles family lived in a remote valley, or nook.
 Checking further we found the name was derived from the Old English halh, which had the same meaning.
 Conversely the name could have been a nickname for someone who was "healthy, stout, a brave man, chief, or hero" having derived from the Anglo-Saxon word "hale."

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hiles are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Hiles include: Hale, Hail, Hailes, Hayles, Hayle, Hales, Haile and many more.

-Another 211 words (15 lines of text) are included under the topic Early Hiles Notables in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) are included under the topic Early Hiles Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Hiles family moved to Ireland, but this topic is not covered in this excerpt.
-Another 101 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Hiles or a variant listed above: